ds2-lab/NotebookOS/setup/README.md

 The `setup/docker compose (single-node)` directory contains a self-contained `docker compose` application suitable for deploying the Distributed Jupyter Notebook Cluster on a single node.

+## Custom Docker Images
+There are seven configuration parameters that may need to be changed if you want to use Docker images that you built yourself:
+- `distributed_notebook_kernel_docker_image_name`: Docker image used by the distributed kernel replicas, which should be of the form "`DockerUser/ImageName`".
+- `gateway_docker_username`: Docker username of the account associated with the Global Scheduler Docker image.
+- `local_daemon_docker_username`: Docker username of the account associated with the Local Scheduler Docker image.
+- `jupyter_server_docker_username`: Docker username of the account associated with the Jupyter Server Docker image.
+(This Docker image is generally the same as that used by the distributed kernel replicas.)
+- `dashboard_backend_docker_username`: Docker username of the account associated with the cluster/admin dashboard Docker image.
+- `git_username`: The username of the GitHub account that owns the NotebookOS repository.
+If you would like to use a fork of the NotebookOS source code, then this parameter should be changed to be the account that owns the forked repository.
+- `gopy_image_name`: The username of the Docker account associated with the `gopy` Docker image, which is used to build the distributed kernel replica Docker image.